Eona/Laminar/doc/README.md

 For an in-depth discussion of technical details, please refer to the [Manual](Manual.md).
 It covers both the *User API* in more details, and the *Developer API* if you wish to extend the current architecture.

 Finally, the [Design Document](DesignDoc.md) discusses *Laminar*'s design philosophy and our vision for the future.

+## Naming convention

+ - Functions use underscores
+ - Macro functions use all-CAPS and underscores
+ - Variables start with lower case and use camel case
+ - Types and classes start with upper case and use camel case